tnevolin/FO2FairPlay/README.md

 base max HP = 15 + 5 * EN
 ```

-### Consequences

 * Max HP depends on EN only.
 Cleaner this way.
+ST is already heavily overused.
 * Drugs affecting EN result in corresponding max HP change.
 * Temple of Trials is passable even for non combat character.
 * Early encounters are somewheat more doable even without companions.
+* Allows a quite wide HP distribution for start for experimenting.

-## Base AP and AC
+## AP (action points) and AC (armor class)

 ```
-AP = 7 + AG / 4 (fractional AP are accumulated over combat rounds)
+AP = 8 + [AG above 8]
 AC = 2 * AG
 ```

-* Base AP is now sufficient to perform any action and making even lowest AG player moderately combat mobile.
+* Base AP is equivalent to vanilla 6 AG and is sufficient to perform any combat action.
+AG stat is no longer mandatory.
-* Every AG point matters.
-No more lost AP fractions and stupid fiddling with even values.
-Ugh.
-* AG is now brings only 1/4 AP making direct AP effects (drug, perks) more valuable in this regards.
-* AG now influences natural AC making it more defense related and less attack rate related.
+* AG is now more defense related and less attack rate related.
 * Taking AG increasing drugs now makes more defensive sense.

 ## Melee damage